On Trial (1928 film)

-On Trial is a 1928 American talking drama film produced and distributed by Warner Bros., and directed by Archie Mayo.
+On Trial is a 1928 American talking drama film produced and distributed by Warner Bros.
+Pictures, and directed by Archie Mayo.
 The film starred Pauline Frederick, Lois Wilson, Bert Lytell, Holmes Herbert, and Jason Robards.
 The film is based on the 1914 Broadway play of the same name by Elmer Rice.
 A silent version of the film was also released on December 29, 1928.

 The first film was released in 1917, starring Barbara Castleton, Sidney Ainsworth, and Mary McAllister.
 It was remade again in 1939 with John Litel, Margaret Lindsay, and Edward Norris.

-Plot summary
+Plot

-Robert Strickland (Bert Lytell), a respected businessman, finds himself at the center of a sensational murder trial in New York.
-He stands accused of killing his friend Gerald Trask (Holmes Herbert), a wealthy man to whom Strickland owed $20,000—a loan taken during a time of business trouble.
+Robert Strickland, a respected businessman, finds himself at the center of a sensational murder trial in New York.
+He stands accused of killing his friend Gerald Trask, a wealthy man to whom Strickland owed $20,000—a loan taken during a time of business trouble.

-According to the prosecuting attorney (Richard Tucker), the motive is clear: Strickland had just returned from Cleveland with the exact sum in cash and knew Trask would be placing the money in the wall safe of his home.
-The prosecution claims that Strickland repaid the loan merely as a ruse to gain access to the house, then returned with an accomplice to rob it—killing Trask when the robbery was interrupted by Trask's wife, Joan (Pauline Frederick).
+According to the prosecuting attorney, the motive is clear: Strickland had just returned from Cleveland with the exact sum in cash and knew Trask would be placing the money in the wall safe of his home.
+The prosecution claims that Strickland repaid the loan merely as a ruse to gain access to the house, then returned with an accomplice to rob it—killing Trask when the robbery was interrupted by Trask's wife, Joan.
 The accomplice, it is claimed, escaped with the cash.

 Strickland shocks the court by confessing to the crime, insisting that he alone is responsible and refusing to allow his defense to proceed.
-But his attorney (Jason Robards Sr.) pushes forward, convinced that Strickland is protecting someone else.
+But his attorney pushes forward, convinced that Strickland is protecting someone else.

-Adding to the mystery is the disappearance of Strickland's wife, May (Lois Wilson), who has not been seen since the night of the murder.
+Adding to the mystery is the disappearance of Strickland's wife, May, who has not been seen since the night of the murder.
 Joan Trask takes the witness stand and recounts the events: Gerald had returned home late that night, and shortly after, she was attacked by a shadowy intruder.
-Trask was killed during the scuffle, and his secretary, Glover (Johnny Arthur), struck Strickland with a cane and detained him until the police arrived.
+Trask was killed during the scuffle, and his secretary, Glover, struck Strickland with a cane and detained him until the police arrived.

-The next morning, despite Strickland's protests, the defense calls his young daughter Doris (Vondell Darr) to the stand.
+The next morning, despite Strickland's protests, the defense calls his young daughter Doris to the stand.
 Innocently but precisely, Doris recounts overhearing her mother make a mysterious phone call to a railroad station inquiring about a missing purse left in Long Branch earlier that day.
 Afterward, May warned her daughter to say nothing about it.